mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/pictures/updateRating.png" alt="GetPlayers Diagram"/>
 </p>

 When the user submits the `/updateRanking` POST API call, API Gateway then triggers the `SendToSQSQueueFunction` Lambda function upon receiving the POST request.
 This Lambda function processes the initial request and sends a message to the SQS queue.
 The SQS queue acts as a buffer, decoupling the request processing from the response.
-Subsequently, Worker `UpdateRatingFunction` Lambda functions poll the SQS queue, process the messages, and update the ratings on MongoDB.
+Subsequently, Worker `UpdateRatingFunction` Lambda functions poll the SQS queue, process the messages, update the ratings on MongoDB, as well as incrementing the `votingCount` of the room by 1.

 I opted to cache the `playerRating` for all `Object of Comparison` on the front end.
 This means the Worker `UpdateRatingFunction` Lambda function won't need to constantly query MongoDB for ratings, reducing the number of database reads.
 However, this also means that until the round ends, comparison objects will retain their ratings as they were when the user first loaded the game on the front end.
 Once all pairs have been compared, the front end will invoke the `/getPlayers` API, resetting the cache and providing the user with accurate information at the time of the API request submission.